algra4/ha-edilkamin/README.md

 3. In the home assistant configuration screen click on Integrations.
 4. Click on the + icon to add a new integration.
 5. Search for `Edilakmin` and select it.
-6. Enter the mac address, username and password.
+6. Enter the mac address and your edilkamin username and password.

 <details>
   <summary>Manual Installation</summary>